-Sowing: You can start seed indoors, 4 - 6 weeks before your last frost, but they are quick to start growing if you direct seed them outdoors and will catch up to those started earlier.
-Cosmos are also widely available as seedlings, if you don't want to or forgot to plant seed.
+Sowing: You can start seed indoors, 4 - 6 weeks before your last frost, but cosmos are quick to start growing if you direct seed them outdoors and will catch up to those started earlier.
+Cosmos are also widely available as seedlings if you don't want to or forgot to plant the seed.

-Planting: Wait until all danger of frost has past, before sowing or transplanting outdoors.They grow very quickly, but can be killed by a late frost, so don't rush it.
+Planting: Wait until all danger of frost has passed, before sowing or transplanting outdoors.They grow very quickly but can be killed by a late frost, so don't rush it.

 For the best flowering, choose a site that gets full sun.
-They will grow in partial shade, but along with fewer blooms and less vigorous plants.
+Cosmos will grow in partial shade, but along with fewer blooms and less vigorous plants.

 Days to Maturity

 Blooming will depend on variety, but most cosmos plants start setting buds within 50 - 55 days.
 That's why they are perfect for direct sowing, although starting them indoors earlier will speed flowering by a couple of weeks.

 - Spread: 1 - 2 ft.

 Very little maintenance is required.
 You should not need to water your cosmos plants unless there is a prolonged drought, and even then, the water would be better used elsewhere.